Losing Coolant But No Leak? Here’s Why And How To Fix

 radiator coolant overflow reservoir

-Ideally, you inspect your car’s coolant levels regularly, at least once a month.
-Regardless, the moment you notice any symptoms of coolant loss and no leaks are visible, you should check the reservoir before driving any further.
+Ideally, you examine your car’s coolant levels regularly, at least once a month.
+Regardless, the moment you notice any signs of coolant loss and no leaks are apparent, you should check the reservoir before driving any further.

-If the coolant reservoir is empty and no leaks show, you should not start the engine again until you can add more.
+If the coolant reservoir is vacant and no leaks show, you should not start the engine again until you can add more.

 Step #2: Track The Leak’s Source